-The old-age pension, for thosewho contributed for 15 years or longer, takes into account a solidarity part (national pension) plus work and salary related part.
+The old-age pension, available for those who contributed for 15 years or longer, takes into account the solidarity part (national pension) plus the work and salary related part.
 The old-age pension financed through Pillar I is calculated as a sum of two components:

-- 1. Basic amount (equaling to € 175.94 national pension); - 2.
-Salary based amount calculated as a multiplication of two factors: - Pensionable service period; - Insurance contributions.
+- 1. Basic amount (equaling to €205.21 NPR);

+- 2. Salary based amount calculated as a multiplication of two factors:

+- Pensionable service period;

+- o Insurance contributions.